-Testimonials from Past Interns "I found my internship at the Royal Society such a valuable and rewarding experience.
-It provided a fascinating insight into the influential role the Society plays at the interface between science and policy, as well as an opportunity to gain an array of skills beyond academia.
-Throughout the 3 months I felt very much an equally valued member of the team and really enjoyed and appreciated the range of work I could contribute to and the many wider activities to get involved in.
-I've definitely gained some renewed determination and a new perspective returning to PhD research and feel encouraged to consider a career within the science policy realm."
 "I've really enjoyed my time at the Royal Society.
 As a part of the Public Affairs team, the main point of contact between the Royal Society's science policy advisers and MPs and Lords in Government, I never knew what each day would hold.
 From preparing submissions to Government inquiries on Decarbonisation and Nuclear Power to drafting advisory notes on Genetic Technologies and Education policy, in this role I was involved in almost every part of the Society's science policy portfolio.
 Attending conferences on Levelling Up in the Southwest and the Future of Education, alongside a range of experts and stakeholders, I saw first-hand the role the Royal Society has in facilitating and engaging policy discussions and enacting change.
-All the people I worked with across multiple teams were super supportive and helpful, letting me shape my internship to suit my interests and maximise the opportunity to learn about the Society and science policy as a whole.
+All the people I worked with across multiple teams were super supportive and helpful, letting me shape my internship to suit my interests and make the most of the opportunity.
 I would recommend this internship to anyone with an interest in science policy, or who wants to learn more about the landscape and future of science research in the UK."
-How will we be Recruiting?

 Candidates should apply according to the policy internships scheme applicant guidance document.
+Successful applicants will be invited to interview in November/December 2024.

+Interviews will take place via Teams, and will be competency based.

-Successful applicants will be invited to interview in October 2023.
-Interviews will be run remotely.
-Security Restrictions The Royal Society requires no security vetting for interns.
-The Society will require interns to undergo the usual process for new employees, which includes completing and signing an internship agreement and data protection policy and show original documentation which evidences their right to work in the UK.
-Working Arrangements and Location The start date of the internship is flexible according to the Royal Society's and your requirements.
+The start date of the internship is flexible according to the Royal Society's and your requirements.
 The internship will be full time (35 hours per week, worked over 5 days, Monday to Friday) for three months.
+The Royal Society's Science Policy section operates an 'inperson first' approach to meetings and collaboration, and interns are encouraged to attend the office (on the Mall) at least two days per week.
 Applications from part-time registered students are welcomed.

-If successful, part-time students who are eligible for studentship extensions will have these applied on a part-time basis.
-The Royal Society is located near Piccadilly Circus in central London.
-It is possible that the internship will involve hybrid working, with up to 30 days in the office across the duration of the internship.
-In any case, the intern will be provided with their own laptop and remote access to all software and drives necessary to their work.
+Interns will be provided with a laptop and access to all software and drives necessary to allow hybrid working.

+The Royal Society requires no security vetting for interns.
+The Society will require interns to undergo the usual process for new employees, which includes completing and signing an internship agreement and data protection policy, and show original documentation which evidences their right to work in the UK.

-The Royal Society's building on 6-9 Carlton House Terrace, London SWIY 5AG
+The Royal Society's building on Carlton House Terrace, London SWIY

-Contact

-Name: Georgia Park

-Email: science.policy@royalsociety.org
+Georgia Park, Senior Programme Manager (Science in Public Life) Email: science.policy@royalsociety.org

-Tel: 020 7451 2650

-The Royal Society of Biology (RSB)
+The Royal Society of Biology

+(RSB)